grammyjs/website/site/docs/plugins/session.md

 In all examples above, the session data is stored in your RAM, so as soon as your bot is stopped, all data is lost.
 This is convenient when you develop your bot or if you run automatic tests (no database setup needed), however, **that is most likely not desired in production**.
-In production, you would want to persist your data, for example in a file, a database, or some other storage.
+In production, you would want to persist your data, for example, in a file, a database, or some other storage.

 You should use the `storage` option of the session middleware to connect it to your datastore.
 There may already be a storage adapter written for grammY that you can use (see [below](#known-storage-adapters)), but if not, it usually only takes 5 lines of code to implement one yourself.